RobotLocomotion/drake/tutorials/README.md

 Binder lets you browse notebooks too, but you must wait for about 10-20s for it to provision a kernel and let you see the notebook.

-**Warning**: `meshcat-visualizer` is not supported by Binder since port 7000 is not exposed, so tutorials that use `meshcat.Visualizer.jupyter_cell()` will not display correctly on Binder.
+**Warning**: `Meshcat` is not supported by Binder since port 7000 is not exposed, so tutorials that use `Meshcat` will not display correctly on Binder.
+We are currently transitioning to Deepnote, which supports `Meshcat` beautifully.
+(See Drake issue #13683)

 ## For Developers